-

 Mark's credits include concertizing and recording with a cornucopia of the most celebrated of jazz musicians like George Coleman, Lee Konitz, Al Cohn, Tal Farlow, Jimmy Cobb, Joe Chambers, Charles Fambrough, Junior Cook, Archie Shepp, Michael Brecker, Randy Brecker, Stanley Clark, Bud Shank, Bobby Watson, Johnny Coles, and scores more.

-Though lacking formal classical training on piano, Mark has been invited to lecture and perform at the New School of Music (NYC), Berklee School of Music in Boston, and other high-profile educational venues.
+An auto-didact, but lacking formal classical training on piano, music or jazz theory, Mark has nevertheless been invited to lecture and perform at the New School of Music (NYC), Berklee School of Music in Boston, and other high-profile educational venues in NYC and beyond.

 _________________________________